WindowJump/protonMailGenerator/README.md

   6. Transformed the generator into a class for easier import and further modification of the code.

 You can compare old code(chromegen.py) to the new one(generator.py)

+# How to run
+  To run this code localy you need to install following packages:
+    1. pyperclip
+    2. pyautogui